RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Related Work

 \subsection{Representation of Map Information}

-The map is of vital importance for mobile robots \cite{jiao2022fusionportable}.
-It is an integration cognition result.
-The concept of occupancy grid map \cite{OCC_Map} and configuration space simplified the problem of mobile robots in the past tens of years.
+The map is of vital importance for mobile robots~\cite{jiao2022fusionportable} as it is an integration cognition result.
+The concept of occupancy grid map~\cite{OCC_Map} and configuration space simplifies the problem of mobile robots in the past decades.
 The utilization of the signed distance field algorithm in 2D static maps efficiently offers gradient in trajectory optimization tasks.
-Rasterize probabilistic occupancy map \cite{HOME} is adopted to improve target position distribution rationality.
-HD maps \cite{hdmap} offering a variety of semantic information is essential for modern urban autonomous driving.
-The occupancy flow is developed for predicting the motion potential in a driving scenario \cite{mp3,occflow} but, to our knowledge, no analytical planning algorithm based on it is demonstrated for now.
+Rasterized probabilistic occupancy map~\cite{HOME,GOHOME} is adopted to improve the rationality of the distribution of the target position.
+HD maps~\cite{hdmap} offering a variety of semantic information is essential for modern urban autonomous driving.
+The occupancy flow is developed to predict the motion potential in a driving scenario~\cite{mp3,occflow} but, to our knowledge, no analytical planning algorithm based on it is demonstrated.

-The risk map is not a brand-new concept.
-Risk is defined as the collision probability in the future \cite{risk_servey}.
-Nishimura \textit{et al.}\cite{risk_boris} introduced prediction entropy as an optimization item of Model Predictive Control(MPC).
-Risk combination methods and threshold estimation are discussed in\cite{SafePlan,SafeNavigating}.
-Huang \textit{et al.} \cite{SafePlan} obtain obstacle uncertainty from traditional perception models and discussed combination methods of risk value of obstacles.
-Pan \textit{et al.} \cite{long_short} treat agents' future motion of long and short time horizons in two modes to get more safe trajectory.
+On the other hand, the risk map is not a brand-new concept.
+Risk is defined as the collision probability in the future~\cite{risk_servey}.
+Nishimura \textit{et al.}~\cite{risk_boris} introduces prediction entropy as an optimization item of Model Predictive Control~(MPC).
+Huang \textit{et al.}~\cite{SafePlan} obtain obstacle uncertainty from traditional perception models and discusses combination methods of risk value of obstacles.